parrish727/MelaninOS/README.md

  - Support for several keyboard layouts
  - Basic support for asynchronous functions, including a basic task-executor
  - Support for reading/writing to filesystems (support for specific filesystems has yet to be implemented, but the foundations have been implemented already)
- - Uses a core library, built for LibertyOS (libcore)
+ - Uses a core library, built for MelaninOS (libcore)
  - Supports mathematical calculations, including basic algebra, geometry, etc.
  - Support for C-types
  - Basic support for parsing fonts